-Focus on Connectivity and Supply Chains Since the COVID-19 Pandemic
+1. Focus on Connectivity and Supply Chains since the COVID-19 Pandemic

-The coronavirus disease (COVID-19) pandemic, which originated in China at the beginning of 2020, has created an unprecedented crisis for connectivity in both the developed and developing world.
-What started as disruption and, in some cases, a temporary breakdown in the supply chain of goods and services due to the closure of factories in China has become a test for the endurance of production networks and the movement of people across international borders.
+The coronavirus disease (COVID-19) pandemic, which originated in China at the beginning of 2020, created an unprecedented crisis for connectivity in both the developed and developing world.
+What started as disruption and, in some cases, a temporary breakdown in the supply chain of goods and services due to the closure of factories in China soon became a test for the endurance of production networks and the movement of people across international borders.
 Factory production in ASEAN, Germany, France, and parts of the US came to a spluttering halt as the supply of parts and components was disrupted at one end - China.
-Movement of people for trade in goods and services has still not been restored in 2021 and the restrictions are likely to continue into 2022.
-A new threat to the connectivity of production networks or supply chains is now under the policy watch of Asia to ensure resilient supply chains that do not fall prey to disruptions.
+Movement of people for trade in goods and services have been restored in 2023 with some isolated instances of regulated movement of people.
+The threats to the connectivity of production networks or supply chains are now under the policy watch of Asia to ensure resilient supply chains that do not fall prey to disruptions.
 This includes investments in alternative connectivity plans.
-It also means that the connectivity plans are to be implemented not just as infrastructure plans but as the conduit of supply chains - for both goods and people - in Asia.
+It also means that the connectivity plans are to be implemented not just as infrastructure plans but as the conduit of supply chains - for both goods and people - in the Indo-Pacific.
 Some connectivity plans can provide alternative supply chains during a crisis like the current pandemic.
 The China centrality of the supply chains in Southeast and East Asia is also an important reason why new connectivity plans centred around supply chain networks are being put in place in Asia and other parts of the world.

 Acceleration in the implementation of connectivity infrastructure is also being influenced by trade tensions between the US and China.
-These trade disputes are prompting new supply chain connectivities, where new centres of production and the consolidation of supply chains are emerging in Asia, Africa, and Europe.
+These trade disputes are prompting new supply chain connectivities, where new centres of production and consolidation of existing supply chains are emerging in Asia, Africa, and Europe.
 The emergence of the new supply chain linkages in Asia are an important addition to the existing connectivity plans in Asia.

-The rise of new sectors and modes of delivery will further impact the connectivity plans in Asia.
+The rise of new sectors and modes of delivery will further impact the connectivity plans.
 The digital economy and demand for environmental products will favour a shift towards connectivity plans that will help Asia, especially developing Asia, to take advantage of these opportunities in high-income markets.

-Connectivity Plans in Asia
+2. Connectivity Plans in Asia

+2.1.
 The Master Plan on ASEAN Connectivity

-The MPAC 2015 is based on a twofold objective:
+The MPAC 2015 is based on twofold objectives: